nats-io/nats-architecture-and-design/adr/ADR-49.md

     // - Wildcards are allowed in subjects.
     // - Required
     GetEntries(ctx context.Context, subjects []string) iter.Seq2[*Entry, error]

+    // Reset the value to zero then purge
+    // - 1.
+Requires calling Get to get the current value,
+    // - 2. call Add with (0 - current value)
+	// - 3.
+Purge the subject except the last message in the subject.
+    // - Required
+    ResetToZero(ctx context.Context, subject string) (*big.Int, error)

     // Shortcut to calling Add with subject and 1
     // - Optional